Akuli/odotdot/docs/std/operators.md

 ## Operator arrays

-An operator call like `(x + y)` makes the interpreter loop through an array of functions.
-It calls each function with `x` and `y` as arguments, and if the function returns something else than `null`, that's the result of `(x + y)` and no more functions will be called.
-If all functions in the array return `null`, a [TypeError] is thrown.
+An operator call like `(x + y)` makes the interpreter loop through an array of functions that return [Option objects].
+It calls each function with `x` and `y` as arguments, and if one of the functions returns a non-none option, that's the result of `(x + y)` and no more functions will be called.
+If all functions in the array return `none`, a [TypeError] is thrown.

 The array used for `(x + y)` is accessible as
 `(import "<std>/operators").add_array`.
 This function behaves as if it was